RafaDev-Code/gpt-image-1-mask-edit/README.md

 *   **🖌️ Specialized Image Editor:** Modify existing images using text prompts and optional masks.
 *   **⚙️ Full API Parameter Control:** Access and adjust all relevant parameters supported by the OpenAI Images API directly through the UI (size, quality, output format, compression, moderation, number of images).
 *   **🎭 Integrated Masking Tool:** Easily create or upload masks directly within the editing mode to specify areas for modification.
 Draw directly on the image to generate a mask.
+*   **🎨 5 Beautiful Color Palettes:** Choose from Default, Purple, Blue, Olive, and Tangerine themes, all WCAG AA compliant.
+See [THEMES.md](./THEMES.md) for details.

      > ⚠️ Please note that `gpt-image-1`'s masking feature does not guarantee 100% control at this time. <br>1) [It's a known & acknowledged model limitation.](https://community.openai.com/t/gpt-image-1-problems-with-mask-edits/1240639/37) <br>2) [OpenAI are looking to address it in a future update.](https://community.openai.com/t/gpt-image-1-problems-with-mask-edits/1240639/41)